hamrel-cxu/EnbPI/README.md

 ## Important Notes
 - The code and related material in this _main_ branch are for our ICML 2021 oral work, titled [Conformal Prediction Interval for Dynamic Time-series](http://proceedings.mlr.press/v139/xu21h.html) (Xu et al. 2021a).
 Please use codes in this repository, as those downloaded from PMLR are not the most updated ones.
 You may direct any inquiries either to [Chen Xu](https://sites.gatech.edu/chenxu97/) (cxu310@gatech.edu) or [Yao Xie](https://www2.isye.gatech.edu/~yxie77/index.html) (yao.xie@isye.gatech.edu).
 The work is constantly updated to incorporate new feedback and ideas.
-- We have significantly revised and extended the ICML 2021 work, which is now under journal review.
+- We have significantly revised and extended the ICML 2021 work, which is accepted by [IEEE Transactions on Pattern Analysis and Machine Intelligence](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34).
 The most recent version is available on [arxiv](https://arxiv.org/abs/2010.09107).
 The [_Journal_code_ branch](https://github.com/hamrel-cxu/EnbPI/tree/Journal_code) contains updated codes, which essentially follow the same structure as those in this branch.
 Nevertheless, feel free to message us if you have any question regarding either branch.
 - We are excited that the work has been integrated as a part of the [MAPIE](https://github.com/scikit-learn-contrib/MAPIE), which is a scikit-learn-compatible module for predictive inference.
+It has also been a part of AWS [Fortuna](https://aws-fortuna.readthedocs.io/en/latest/index.html#).
 - Please cite our work via either way as shown below if you find it interesting and inspiring to your work.
 As explained earlier, **the arxiv version is more extensive and recent.
 It is also further refined to incorporate new thoughts.**
 ```
 @InProceedings{pmlr-v139-xu21h,